2027 AFC Asian Cup: Teams

 The first two rounds of qualification acted as part of the Asian qualification for the 2026 FIFA World Cup.
 Saudi Arabia, which received automatic qualification for the Asian Cup as host, also participated in the qualifiers to qualify for the 2026 World Cup.

 The Northern Mariana Islands, whose football association became the 47th full AFC member during the confederation's 30th Congress on 9 December 2020, was only eligible to enter the qualification tournament for the Asian Cup, but was ultimately excluded.

-Singapore qualified for the first time on merit, after hosting the 1984 AFC Asian Cup.

-Two nations from the previous edition failed to qualify—India and Hong Kong.
-Both of these teams were eliminated by Singapore after failing to win the third round's Group C. Iran meanwhile extended their qualification record; this was their sixteenth straight appearance in the tournament, having qualified for every edition since 1968.